 🌟 Performances are throughout the summer, with ticket prices starting from 35 Euros.

-🍷 The wine festival in Verona will be held 12-15th April 2026.
+🍷 The wine festival is held in April.
 If you are considering going to Verona in the Spring – the wine festival is a fantastic event to attend.
 The city welcomes 150,000 wine lovers to taste wines.

 Visitors walk around with their wine glass around their necks inside a wine glass bib(!), tasting different varieties.
-The city is buzzing and there is entertainment and fun until the small hours.
+The city is buzzing and there’s entertainment and fun until the small hours.

 13. Enjoy the Bustle at Piazza delle Erbe Market